leonardodalinky/zero-shot-GLS/evaluate/GPT/README.md

 ## PPL

-Two types of PPL of stegotext are evaluated:
+PPL of stegotext are evaluated:
-* `PPL-normal`: PPL of stegotext evaluated on the vanilla pretrained GPT-2 model
-* `PPL-cover`: PPL of stegotext evaluated on the model finetuned on covertext
+* `PPL`: PPL of stegotext when generated.

 ## JSD